 The assessor must sign the application form for the ID card and certificate for each successful candidate.

 The qualification is subject to a validity period of five years from the date of issue.
 Three months before the expiry date application should be made for renewal, at which time a further copy of the Course Pack will need to be purchased.
 On renewal it will be sufficient for a Club Official to verify that the RCO is still competent in undertaking RCO duties.
 However, it is also recommended that all RCOs should take appropriate steps between renewals to keep themselves up to date with relevant developments in shooting practice.

 The RCO qualification assessment is normally undertaken at a candidate's home club and in relation to the circumstances, range layout and procedures at that club.
 However, an RCO may regularly act in that role at more than one club.

 Where required, the name of an RCO who qualified at one club can be added to the certificate held by another club at which he officiates.
 In such circumstances the Secretary of the second club should apply to the NSRA for the RCO to be added to their certificate, giving the name of the RCO concerned and the serial number of the RCO’s ID card.

-It will be sufficient in these circumstances for the Club Secretary to certify that the RCO is fully conversant with the safety and other relevant arrangements applicable at that club.
+It will be sufficient in these circumstances for a Club Official to certify that the RCO is fully conversant with the safety and other relevant arrangements applicable at that club.
 It will not be necessary for the RCO to undertake a second assessment unless it is the specific requirement of the club.